Iron flower: History and culture

 The "iron flower" can be traced back to the Spring and Autumn period and the Warring States period.
-It is a way for farmers to celebrate the harvest and exorcise evil spirits and pray for blessings.
-The original purpose of iron flower was to celebrate the harvest.
+It was originally a way for farmers to celebrate the harvest and exorcise evil spirits and pray for blessings.
 Farmers believed that by making iron flowers, they could drive away evil, bless peace, and usher in a new harvest season.
-At the beginning of each year, before opening their doors for business, craftsmen would go to the Laojun Temple (老君庙) and the Fire God Temple (火神庙) in the county to offer sacrifices.
+At the beginning of each year, before opening their doors for business, craftsmen would go to the Laojun Temple and the Fire God Temple in the county to offer sacrifices.
 They prayed to Laojun and the Fire God to bless them with peace, prosperity, and prosperity for the whole year.
-The "Iron Flower" performance began in the evening.
-Most of the people who participated in the "Iron Flower" performance were craftsmen from various shops.
-Before starting the "Iron Flower" performance, they had to kneel down and pray to the gods for peace and avoid burns.
+The iron flower performance began in the evening.
+Most of the people who participated in the iron flower performance were craftsmen from various shops.
+Before starting the iron flower performance, they had to kneel down and pray to the gods for peace and avoid burns.

 Taoist priests support and participate in the craftsmen's sacrificial activities.
 Taoist priests either provide a place for ironwork (mostly open space belonging to the temple), or provide money and goods.
-When craftsmen perform sacrifices and parades, Taoist priests often organize musical instruments such as sheng, Xiao, flute, silk, gongs and drums to cheer up the craftsmen.
+When craftsmen perform sacrifices and parades, Taoist priests often organize musical instruments such as sheng, xiao, flutes, silk, gongs and drums to cheer up the craftsmen.
 In normal times, craftsmen cast bells, bowls, incense burners, braziers, etc. for Taoist priests for free.
-When encountering major Taoist celebrations, Taoist priests will also provide money and gifts, and invite craftsmen to hold "iron flowers" to add luster to Taoism.
+When holding major Taoist celebrations, Taoist priests will also provide money and gifts, and invite craftsmen to hold "iron flowers" to add luster to Taoism.
 This has promoted the development of the "iron flowers" activity.
 Obviously, the original purpose of "iron flowers" is to show the style of the industry, please the masses, and expand its influence, which is equivalent to an advertisement.
 The second is to seek auspiciousness, using the homophonic pronunciation of "花" and "发" to take the meaning of "making flowers and flowers, the more you fight, the more they bloom", which symbolizes a prosperous career.

-Queshan "iron flowers" began in the Northern Song and flourished in the Ming and Qing dynasty's.
-Queshan, Hubei Wudang Mountain, and Biyang Tongshan are ancient Taoist holy places.
-Making iron flowers was originally a ritual activity for alchemy Taoist priests to pray for blessings, ward off disasters, and exorcise evil spirits to control the house.
-It is also a folk craftsman of gold, silver, copper, iron, and tin who joins the Taoist priests to worship the common ancestor Taishang Laojun every year during the Spring Festival opening.
-The ceremony held has the characteristics of the industry of hardware craftsmen.
+Queshan iron flowers began in the Northern Song and flourished in the Ming and Qing dynasties.
+Queshan was considered a Taoist holy site; along with the Wudang Mountains, Hubei and the Tong Mountains, Biyang County, it was considered one of the three Taoist mountains of the Central Plains.
+Making iron flowers was originally a ritual activity for alchemy Taoist priests to pray for blessings, ward off disasters, and exorcise evil spirits from homes.
+It was also an activity for folk craftsmen of gold, silver, copper, iron, and tin to join the Taoist priests in worshipping the common ancestor Taishang Laojun every year during the beginning of the Spring Festival.
+The ceremony held has both the characteristics of Taoist mysticism and the metal craftsmen's professions.